LukeIGS/kysely-generate/README.md

 # kysely-generate <!-- omit from toc -->

 > Fork of [RobinBlomberg/kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) with some additional features.
-This fork lives at https://github.com/VastBlast/kysely-generate and remains MIT-licensed; see LICENSE for attribution.

 Changes in this fork: